 Consulting-Led Development Projects

 Many successful AI implementations start with consulting to define strategy and requirements, then transition to development for technical execution.
 This phased approach ensures development work aligns with business strategy and clear requirements.
 The consulting phase typically lasts 4-8 weeks and establishes direction, prioritization, and detailed requirements.
 Development then proceeds with clear mandates and success criteria, reducing risk of misalignment.
-I recommend this approach for most mid-size companies implementing significant AI initiatives.
+This approach fits most mid-size companies implementing significant AI initiatives.
 The upfront consulting investment prevents far more expensive development mistakes and rework.

 Development with Strategic Guidance

 Some companies have internal development capabilities but lack AI-specific strategic expertise.
 In these cases, consulting provides ongoing strategic guidance while internal teams handle development work.
 This hybrid model works well for companies with strong technical teams who need AI domain expertise and strategic perspective.
 Consultants provide architecture guidance, best practice recommendations, and strategic course corrections while developers handle implementation.
-A technology company had capable developers but limited AI experience.
-We provided strategic consulting while their team handled development, meeting weekly to review progress and provide guidance.
-This approach built their internal AI capabilities while ensuring strategic alignment.
+A typical pattern: a technology team with capable engineers but limited AI experience pairs with strategic consulting, weekly progress reviews and architectural guidance, while internal developers own the build.
+This approach builds internal AI capabilities while keeping the work strategically aligned.

 Ongoing Optimization and Strategy Refinement

 After initial development, many companies benefit from periodic consulting to optimize performance and refine strategy as business needs evolve.
 This ongoing consulting relationship helps maximize AI investment value over time.
 AI systems and business requirements both change continuously.
 Periodic strategic review ensures AI capabilities remain aligned with evolving business priorities and new technical capabilities.
-One client engages us quarterly to review their AI systems, assess performance, identify optimization opportunities, and recommend strategic adjustments.
-This ongoing relationship has helped them continuously improve AI ROI and avoid strategic drift.
+A quarterly cadence works well for organizations running production AI: review performance, identify optimization opportunities, and recommend strategic adjustments.
+Ongoing review of this kind helps continuously improve AI ROI and avoid strategic drift.

 Making the Right Choice for Your Situation